-Audit consider Clarity is required on the rationale for proposing the severance payment and
+Clarity is required on the rationale for proposing the severance payment and how the payment and its terms was constructed.

 Assessment of the rationale for recommending the severance and supporting the amounts and arrangements proposed.

 Consideration of the rationale for severance